YconquestY/cs-629/README.md

 Here we see four methods. `putFromProc` delivers a cache request from your L1 cache to your L2 cache. `getToProc` should return the associated data that is for that memory address that was requested from L1. `getToMem` will deliver any requests from your cache to main memory (or a higher level cache). `putFromMem` will respond with the data you requested from main memory.
 These are connected in the test bench for you already.

+## Suggestions

+We recommend using the types given in the lab which are there to help you easily label data in bram, etc. You can also add your own types that will simplify the process.

+For instance, you might find the following type useful:
+`typedef enum { Invalid, Clean, Dirty} LineState`

 # Running tests